AlamantusGameDev/boilerplate-phaser-es2016/README.md

 (dir .\app -include *.js -recurse | select-string "^(\s*)//" -notMatch | select-string "^(\s*)$" -notMatch).Count
 ```

+## Custom Fonts

+Custom fonts are added in `app/assets/fonts/`.
+Follow the example set in this folder to learn how to utilize this feature.

+You will notice that the example contains several different formats in the font folder (`.eot, .otf, .ttf, .woff, .woff2`).
+This is to allow the widest browser support possible.
+Easy font converters for each format can be found at
+https://everythingfonts.com/, and https://www.fontsquirrel.com/tools/webfont-generator is a good place to make sure that
+the font you are converting is allowed to be converted.

 ## Troubleshooting

 ### `Uncaught TypeError: Cannot read property 'cache' of undefined`